MuratEmirhanAlptekin/nginx-load-balancing-tutorial/README.md

 ## Step 2: Build and Run the Application Containers

-1. In the root directory of your application, build the Docker image by running the following command:
+1. In the express-app directory of your application, build the Docker image by running the following command:

     ```bash
     docker build -t my-app .